armbian/documentation/docs/User-Guide_Getting-Started.md

  * ext2,3,4
  * btrfs

 On Allwinner devices after switching to boot from NAND or eMMC clearing the boot loader signature on the SD card is recommended: `dd if=/dev/zero of=/dev/mmcblkN bs=1024 seek=8 count=1` (replace `/dev/mmcblkN` with the correct device node -- in case you run this directly after `armbian-install` without a reboot in between then it's `/dev/mmcblk0`).
 When booting from eMMC to get SD cards auto-detected on Allwinner legacy images please consider changing `mmc0`'s `sdc_detmode` from 3 to 1 in the board's fex file (see [here](https://forum.armbian.com/topic/1702-orange-pi-plus-2e-where-is-16ghz-and-sd/?tab=comments#comment-13163) for details).

+## How to install to NAND?

+While in theory writing to NAND should still be possible using `armbian-installer`, this requires running a very old 3.4.y kernel which Armbian as dropped support for several years ago.
+Therefore this feature is to be considered as deprecated and no support for either 3.4.y systems or NAND installations will be provided.

 ## How to connect to wireless?